 From these discussion group sessions, NBI will develop two options for policy adoption and language for local ordinances and code.
 The policy language will prioritize key areas of heat mitigation such as cool surfaces and adaptation strategies like thermal envelope optimization, air conditioning, and cooling centers.
 The code language will be made compatible with the current structure of the International Code Council (ICC)’s suite of mode codes.

-The final code and policy language will be made publicly available near the end of 2023.
-If you are interested in learning more about the project or have any questions, please email me.
+The final code and policy language will be made publicly available in Spring 2024.
+If you are interested in learning more about the project or have any questions, please email Webly Bowles, NBI’s Associate Director of Codes and Policy.

 by Bryce Seymour, Project Manager